 The EU General Data Protection Regulation (GDPR) is a comprehensive update to existing European Union laws that became effective on May 25, 2018.
 The GDPR was designed to harmonize data protection laws across Europe, to protect and empower all EU resident’s data privacy and to reshape the way organizations approach data protection.

 eBay’s Commitment to GDPR

-For more than 25 years, we have been committed to protecting the privacy and data of our hundreds of millions of global customers who use eBay’s trusted platforms.
-Millions of transactions happen everyday on our site, and we value the trust you place in eBay safeguarding your personal information.
+For more than 25 years, we have been committed to protecting the privacy and data of our global customers who use eBay’s trusted platforms.
+Millions of transactions happen every day on our site, and we value the trust you place in eBay safeguarding your personal information.
 We embrace the GDPR as an opportunity to demonstrate and deepen our commitment to protecting your data.

 What has eBay done to prepare for GDPR?

 After the GDPR language was finalized in 2016, eBay took steps to prepare for compliance with the new standards ahead of the May 25, 2018 implementation date. eBay made enhancements to its processes, products, contracts, and documentation to help support the company’s, and our partner’s, compliance with the GDPR.
 While many of these changes were not directly visible to users, we provide greater clarity on the way eBay collects, uses, shares and manages personal data through our new and improved User Privacy Notice.

 The GDPR applies not only to organizations who process data in the EU, but also any organization that offers goods or services to, or monitors the behavior of people inside the EU.
 GDPR applies even if the processing takes place outside of the EU.